- Financial Aid

 Are certificates covered under financial aid?

-Thirteen certificate programs qualify for financial aid at A-B Tech: Basic Network Administration, Early Childhood, Early Childhood Infant/Toddler, Special Education, Fire Protection Technology, Air Conditioning and Heating- Basic, Air Conditioning and Heating-Intermediate, Basic Carpentry, Basic Cabinetry, Mechanical Drafting, Automotive Systems Technology - Electrical/Electronics, Construction Management Technology, Heavy Equipment and Transport Technology.
+Eleven certificate programs qualify for financial aid at A-B Tech: Early Childhood, Early Childhood Infant/Toddler, Early Childhood - Special Education, Fire Protection Technology, Air Conditioning and Heating- Basic, Air Conditioning and Heating-Intermediate, Mechanical Drafting, Construction Management Technology, Medical Office Administration - Medical Coding, Office Administration/Management, and Welding .

 What is verification?

 Students are often selected for a process called verification.
 The process provides a consistently methodical means of verifying a student’s eligibility based on their completion of the Federal Application for Free Student Aid (FAFSA), and ensures that students are awarded in accordance with federal regulations governing the appropriate disbursement of eligible funds.
 Students applying for financial aid are selected for verification either by the U.S. Department of Education or by the academic institution.
 If your application is selected, you will receive an email from the Financial Aid Office at A-B Tech to your student email account requesting additional documentation.
 You will need to provide this information to the Financial Aid Office as soon as possible so that we can determine your eligibility for financial assistance.
 Your application will not be processed further until the requested verification documentation has been received.
 Once this information is received and processed, the Financial Aid Office will award all aid that the student is eligible to receive.